-Back in the day, an empires’s success was largely measured by how much land they had conquered.
+Back in the day, an empire’s success was largely measured by how much land that they conquered.
 When it comes to embedded insurance, it’s largely the same, only digital.

 First off, what is embedded insurance?
 A larger explanation is available here, however in general it’s insurance that is offered as part of another transaction in the moment of need, according to Insurance Thought Leadership (do you want fries with that?).
 Some examples include being offered event insurance as part of the venue rental agreement process or health benefits being offered as part of the an onboarding process for ride share drivers.

 So what does embedded insurance have to do with past empires?
 Well the unfair advantage that embedded insurance offers the insurer is that once the insurer is included into the purchase path or product/service of another organization, it’s very hard to delink the two; especially once the end customer gets used to having it there.
 So the faster that an insurer can get its products embedded into third parties, the more ‘digital land’ it conquers giving it a huge advantage – End customers always see the embedded insurance offering first before being able to consider other insurance options.

 When it comes to making embedded insurance a success there are four general requirements described below in order of importance: